Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Further Analysis

 We launch an ablation study to verify the importance of each thought in the CoT.
 We also explore the effect of different LLMs.
 We thus change the LLM in our experiments to \texttt{GPT-3.5-turbo}.
 The experiments show that the \texttt{GPT-4} leads to significantly better fine-tuning results.
 Also, this gap can be narrowed down by text embedding models on text classification.

 The outcomes of our ablation study are detailed in Table~\ref{tab:ablation}.
 In this study, we found that eliminating each ``thought'' from our CoT resulted in a decline in performance.
 Interestingly, the ``what'' (decomposition) thought proved more critical than the ``how'' (methodology) thought, accentuating the predominance of attribute proposal over auxiliary methodology proposal.
 The CoT is necessary for label switching as the removal of it leads to significant performance degradation.
-Finally, \texttt{GPT-4} outperforms \texttt{GPT-3.5-turbo}, indicating that \method favors larger LLM with better language capability, especially on more complex tasks like MNLI.
+In comparison between LLMs, \texttt{GPT-4} outperforms \texttt{GPT-3.5-turbo}, indicating that \method favors larger LLM with better language capability, especially on more complex tasks like MNLI.
+Finally, we compare the performance of between CoTAM with a fixed attribute pool (FAP) and with a dynamic attribute pool in our experiments.
+The result shows the advantage to remove the type limitation of attribute the LLM decomposes into.